Catechesis and Sacraments

 What can I do, my Jesus, to do Thy will…What can I do, my Jesus, to please Thee?
 (Prayer taught by St Philip to Francesco Zazzara)

-There are classes in the Catholic faith for adults on Thursdays at 7:30 p.m. in the parish hall of Holy Family Church, taught by one of the Fathers of the Oratory.
+There are classes in the Catholic faith for adults on Monday at 7:30 p.m. in the parish hall of Holy Family Church, taught by one of the Fathers or Brothers of the Oratory.
 They are intended for inquirers, for those intending to be baptized or received into full communion with the Catholic Church, and also for Catholics who would like to deepen their understanding of their faith.
 There is no fee.
 There is no pressure.
 Feel free to join the classes at any time.

 Formed.org is an online resource that allows access to many Catholic e-books, films, and other materials.
 Parishioners can access this content by setting up a free account.
 You will need to give the website an e-mail address and then tell them that you belong to Holy Family Parish in Toronto.